 It's not representative of China as a whole.

 If Shanghai were included on its own, it would rank third on this list.
 If the scores in China as a whole were even near the international average, the country as a whole would rank first, given the sheer size of the population.

-Page 2 of 2 - Below are the countries with the most brain power, noting the average percentage getting the top score on PISA tests, and the the estimated number of brilliant people.
+Below are the countries with the most brain power, noting the average percentage getting the top score on PISA tests, and the the estimated number of brilliant people.

 See Also:Mobile Is The Future Of Payments — Here's Why There's Virtually No Ceiling To The OpportunityTIME TO GET DOWN: Casual-Sex App 'Bang With Friends' Is BackWhy 70% Of All Employees Hate Their Jobs